 Whether you lost your Social Security card, or you’re helping a loved one who lost theirs, the process of replacing a Social Security card can be confusing.
 Luckily, the Social Security Administration (SSA) understands that accidents happen.
-They allow you to replace your Social Security card up to ten times.
+They allow you to replace your Social Security card up to 10 times.

 Jump ahead to these sections: